Scaffold-Stark/speedrunstark/README.md

 ## Checkpoint 1: 🎲 Dice Game

-🔍 Inspect the code in the `DiceGame.cairo` contract in `packages/snfoundry/contracts`
+🔍 Inspect the code in the `dice_game.cairo` contract in `packages/snfoundry/contracts`

-🔒 You will not be changing any code in the `DiceGame.cairo` contract in this challenge.
+🔒 You will not be changing any code in the `dice_game.cairo` contract in this challenge.
 You will write your own contract to predict the outcome, then only roll the dice when it is favourable.

 💸 Connect to the first prefunded account of `starknet devnet` clicking on the top right `Connect` button, and roll the dice a few times.
 Watch the balance of the DiceGame contract in the Debug tab.
 It increases on a failed roll and decreases by the prize amount on a successful roll.